veronar/red-tetris/README.md

-# Red Tetris Boilerplate
+# Red Tetris

-This starter kit was made to help students to develop red_tetris project : a Full Stack Javascript Tetris.
+The Red Tetris Boilerplate was made to help students to develop red_tetris project : a Full Stack Javascript Tetris.
 We can also use it as a starting point for any product made of React / Redux and socket.io.

 It helps: